 Your doctors and nurses will tell you what your options are and help you make the decision about your treatment.

 Your doctor might describe your prostate cancer as:

 They use this to help them decide the best treatment for you.

 Localised prostate cancer

 Localised prostate cancer is cancer that is completely inside the prostate gland.
-It hasn’t spread outside of the prostate gland or to any other parts of the body.
-Doctors divide localised prostate cancer into 3 risk groups depending on how likely it is that the cancer will grow quickly or spread.
-Treatment depends on whether you have:
+It hasn’t spread outside the prostate or to any other parts of the body.
+Doctors can divide localised prostate cancer into risk groups depending on how likely it is that the cancer will grow quickly or spread.

 Low risk localised prostate cancer

 The treatments your doctor will offer you are:

 - surgery to remove your prostate (radical prostatectomy)